Sunday: Immerse Yourself

 The tour will start at 9am, run for approx 2.5hour and include morning tea.
 Tickets $30

-Carla Rodeghiero, winemaker from Sapling Yard will be presenting two wine tasting masterclasses, one in Riesling and one in Shiraz, with food matching included.
+Carla Rodeghiero, winemaker from Sapling Yard will be presenting a shiraz

-Eight exemplary wines will be presented with a tasting plate.
-Participants will learn to compare local wines with other examples from different regions of Australia and overseas, matching the wines with items presented on a charcutterie platter.
+Eight high quality wines from France, Canberra, Mclaren Vale, Heathcote Victoria and the Barossa valley will be tasted.
+Participants will learn to compare local wines with examples from different regions of Australia and France.

 COMMUNITY HARVEST LUNCH

-Have a break from tours and course to have lunch with us in Bungendore.
+Have a break from tours and courses to share a community lunch with us in Bungendore.

 Share your harvest and share a meal.
 This community has so much to offer.
 Lets bring it all together and then relax while someone else does the cooking.
 Drop off produce in the morning, head out for a farm tour or course, then come back to a beautiful meal and a glass of award winning local cool climate wine, what could be simpler.